 The sealing of records process takes a few weeks to a few months depending on the case.
 There are three reasons for the long wait:

-- If the petitioner has a complicated case, it may take the defense attorney time to thoroughly research the matter in order to compose an accurate petition to seal;
+- If you have a complicated case, it may take your defense attorney time to thoroughly research the matter in order to compose an accurate petition to seal;

 - The D.A.’s office may take several weeks to review the petition to seal;